The-Politico/django-slack-forms/docs/Configuring-An-Endpoint.md

 }
 ```

 You might see some keys in the metadata that are unclear (`data_id` and `response_url`).
 Don't worry about them for now, I'll cover how to use them in the advanced sections.
-Remember though that the `slackforms_meta_data` is actually a stringified dictionary so the request actually looks like this:
+Remember though that the `slackform_meta_data` is actually a stringified dictionary so the request actually looks like this:

 ```javascript
 {